 You can find an example of a Vivado tools-packaged RTL IP in the samples/rtl_lib/arraycopy/build directory.
-This example includes two IP cores, each that copies M elements of an array from its input to its output, where M is a scalar parameter that can vary with each function call.
+This example includes two IP cores, each of which copies M elements of an array from its input to its output, where M is a scalar parameter that can vary with each function call.

-- arraycopy aximm array transfers over an AXI master interface in the IP - arraycopy axis array transfers using AXI4-Stream interfaces.
+- arraycopy aximm array transfers using an AXI master interface in the IP. - arraycopy_axis array transfers using AXI4-Stream interfaces.